 Keep It FODMAP Friendly

-The final swap you need to make is for gluten-free flour.
-This recipe doesn’t use a ton of flour, but if you’re in the elimination phase, you need to use a gluten-free blend.
-Remember, unless you have celiac disease, you’re not avoiding gluten specifically.
-Rather, you’re avoiding the FODMAP fructan.
+Finally, if you're in the elimination phase, you need to use gluten-free flour.
+Remember, unless you have celiac disease, you're avoiding the FODMAP fructan, not the gluten itself.

 Pick Your Headliner

-This recipe is delicious with any poultry dish, but don’t let tradition limit your imagination!
-I love stealing leftover gravy for a savoury poutine.
-You can also make an open face chicken or turkey sandwich and douse it with warm gravy or make a poultry-inspired French dip.
-Make sure to let me know how you used it in the comments below!
+This recipe is delicious with any chicken or turkey dish, but don't let tradition limit your imagination.
+I love stealing leftover gravy for savoury poutine, an open-face turkey sandwich, or poultry-inspired French dip.

 Think following a Low FODMAP Diet means you need to skip the gravy?
 Think again!
 This low FODMAP gravy will have your dinner dressed to the nines!